Nelson Mandela

 After studying law at Wits University, he joined an organization called the African National Congress, which advocated for Black South African's equal rights.
 He was involved in many protests in the 1950s, and was arrested on numerous occasions.
 Eventually, he left the country to endure military training in 1962.

 He continued protesting apartheid upon his return, and was arrested and sentenced to prison again.
-He was imprisoned for 27 years and became widely recognized for his outspokenness and work.
+He was imprisoned for a total of 27 years, and became widely recognized for his outspokenness and work.

-After he was released, he was elected president of South Africa, and eventually was able to repeal apartheid in 1991.
-He was awarded a Noble Peace Prize, and continued serving as president for a while.
+He served as president of South Africa from 1994 until 1999.
 After his term ended, he continued his work in the realm of the environment and human rights.

 Advertisement